lsst-sims/sims_featureScheduler_runs2.0/README.md

 Takes sequences of 4 5-second exposures.
 Shoots for 12 total short exposures per year.

+## north_stripe

+Add a northern extension to the footprint.
+Probably just to have image templates to chace ToOs anywhere on the sky.

 # noroll

 Like baseline, but no rolling cadence.